Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

         - `level: LevelReader`{: .language-javascript }: The level
         - `pos: BlockPos`{: .language-javascript }: The position
         - `calendarTicks: number`{: .language-javascript }: The calendar tick the calculation is being made at; and
         - `return: Vec2`{: .language-javascript }: A 2D vector, representing the strength and direction of wind, each component should be in the range [0, 1].
-Vectors can be made through the `.vector()`{:.m} method described above
+Vectors can be made through the `.vector(x: number, z: number)`{: .language-javascript } method described above
     - `.setOnWorldLoad(calc: Consumer<ServerLevel>)`{: .language-javascript .m-link #climate-reg-world-load }: Sets the model's behavior when the world is loaded, accepts a consumer of a `ServerLevel`
     - `.setOnChunkLoad(calc: TriConsumer<WorldgenLevel, ChunkAccess, ChunkData>)`{: .language-javascript .m-link #climate-reg-chunk-load }: Sets the model's behavior on chunk load, accepts a callback with the following values:
         - `level: WorldGenLevel`{: .language-javascript }: The level